rjitaviationclub/rjit-aviation-club.github.io/README.md

 There is no custom domain name yet (not priority + broke).
 So we will have to use the domain github gives us.
 We name it whatever, but "github" will keep showing up.

 If you are reading this, chances are you are a R.A.C Member.
-If you want to learn more or have any suggestions then please contact the Club President or website team.
+If you want to learn more or have any suggestions then please contact the Club President or the provisional internal website team.

 Happy flying!